chinmoy12c/autopsy/README.md

 ```
 pip install Flask
 ```
 to install Flask.
-Autopsy works with Flask version 0.11.1; ensure that the correct version is installed.
+Autopsy works with Flask version 0.12.2; ensure that an updated version is installed.
 Next, run
 ```
 pip install requests
 ```